nathanlane/lab-manual/README.md

 ---

-> *Maintained with ♥ by the Empirical Economics Lab.*
+> *Maintained with ♥ by Nathan Lane and Industrial Policy Group